Former WWE Star Barbie Blank Celebrates Her Birthday In Racy See-Through Bodysuit & Suspenders

-Barbie Blank, who some WWE fans will remember as former superstar Kelly Kelly, took to Instagram over the weekend and celebrated her birthday with her 1.2 million followers, much to their delight.
+Barbie Blank, who some WWE fans will remember as former superstar Kelly Kelly, took to Instagram over the weekend to celebrate her birthday with her 1.2 million followers, much to their delight.
 You can view the image here.

 The blond bombshell uploaded a photo and a video for the occasion, both of which saw her rocking the same sultry outfit.
 Blank wore a blue see-through bodysuit that accentuated her physique, exposing her long legs and an ample amount of cleavage in the process.